Kakoytobarista/KittyBot/README.md

 # KittyBot
-Telegram bot that uses pi to send random images of cats and dogs))
+Telegram bot that uses pi to send random images of cats and dogs.